Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Assessment of Diarrhea

 Rapid yet thorough assessment of diarrhea is imperative because of its potentially life-threatening nature.
-Few standardized assessment tools are available, and as a result, standardized assessment is rare in the clinical setting.[
+Few standardized assessment tools are available.
+As a result, standardized assessment is rare in the clinical setting.[

 Patients are questioned regarding related symptoms that might indicate hemodynamic compromise or the underlying etiology.
 Specific questions include information about the following: